WICG/webmonetization/docs/exclusive-content.md

 Finally we select our exclusive content element and make it visible.
 We defined a CSS class that made it hidden, so removing that class will make it visible.
 If you want to do something else when Web Monetization starts, you can replace this line.
-You can trigger any javascript so the sky's the limit.
+You can trigger any JavaScript so the sky's the limit.

 ## A Complete Example